 A room contract will be terminated upon a student's graduation, completion of his or her program, or withdrawal or dismissal from the University.
 The apartment or residence hall room must be vacated within twenty-four hours.
 Resident contracts may be terminated only when, at the discretion of Director of Housing Assignments, unanticipated and major changes occur in a student's situation which would justify such termination.
 Contracts may not be broken to allow students to obtain lodgings elsewhere.

 Residents must check-in with residential staff when they arrive on campus.
 Residents will be issued a key and/or combination and a room condition report.
 The resident must review, sign and return the room condition report to document any problems with the room when it is initially occupied.
-A resident may be held responsible for any damage to his or her living space that is found when they move out unless it was noted on his or her room condition report, is the result of normal wear and tear, or is the result of a maintenance problem that arose during the year and was properly reported.
+A resident may be held responsible for any damage to his or her living space that is found when they move out unless it was noted on his or her room condition report at check-in, is the result of normal wear and tear, or is the result of a properly-reported maintenance problem that arose during the year.

 As residents vacate their rooms, they must return their keys and schedule a check-out meeting with the residential staff to review and sign their room condition reports.
 Residents will be held responsible for all room charges until their check-out dates have been recorded.
 If the room condition report is not reviewed and signed, then the resident may be held responsible for all damages above and beyond those noted on the original room condition report.
 Express checkout may be available in some areas.
 Information regarding express checkout will be provided prior to residence hall closings.